Optimal bounds for POD approximations of infinite horizon control problems based on time derivatives: Numerical Experiments

-We now present some numerical experiments.
-We closely follow those in~\cite{Alla_Falcone_Volkwein} so that the new method we propose can be compared with the method in ~\cite{Alla_Falcone_Volkwein}.
 We first notice that due to numerical reasons we have to choose a finite time horizon, so we select a sufficiently large $t_e>0$, which, in the experiments that follow, it was fixed to~$t_e=3$.
 As in~\cite{Alla_Falcone_Volkwein}, we consider the following convection-reaction-diffusion equation

-with $\varepsilon=1/10$, and where $I=(0,a)$ is an open interval, $z: I\times[0,t]\rightarrow {\mathbb R}$ denotes the state, and $\gamma $ and~$\mu$ are positive constants.
+with $\varepsilon=1/10$, and where $I=(0,a)$ is an open interval, $z: I\times[0,t_e]\rightarrow {\mathbb R}$ denotes the state, and $\gamma $ and~$\mu$ are positive constants.
 The controls~$u$ belong to the closed, convex, bounded set~${\mathbb U}_{\rm ad} = L^2(0,t_e,[u_a,u_b])$, for real values $u_a<u_b$.
 The cost functional to minimize is given by

 where we set $\lambda=1$.
 Notice then that in~\eqref{cost_f} the aim is to drive the state to~zero.

 We use a finite-difference method on a uniform grid of size~$\Delta x=l/N$ with $N=100$ on the interval $I=(0,l)$ to discretize~\eqref{crd} in space to obtain a system of ordinary differential equations (ODEs).
 To obtain the snapshots, the ODE system is integrated in time using Matlab's command ode15s, which uses the numeric differentiation formulae (NDF)~\cite{NDF}, with sufficiently small tolerances for the local errors (below $10^{-12}$).
 The snapshots were obtained on a uniform (time) grid of diameter $1/20$.
 The time derivatives were obtained by evaluating the right-hand-side of the system of ODEs.